-Development/ Use Car Parking standard Operational Requirements Employment Premises Individual bays for disabled employees.
-At least one space or 5% of total car See 'Inclusive Mobility: A Guide to Best Practice on Access to Pedestrian and Transport Infrastructure' (December parking provision, whichever is 2005).
-This includes technical advice on greater. a range of mobility/ access related issues, including recommended Car Parks Associated with A minimum of open space for each standards for parking provision.
-It is Shopping Areas, Leisure, employee who is a disabled motorist, considered appropriate that standards Recreation and places plus 6% of the total capacity for are in line with this guidance. open to the general public visiting disabled motorists.
+Development/ Use Car Parking standard Operational Requirements Employment Premises Individual bays for disabled- employees.
+At least one space or 5% of total car parking provision, whichever is greater.
+See 'Inclusive Mobility: A Guide to Best Practice on Access to Pedestrian and Transport Infrastructure' (December- 2005).
+This includes technical advice- on a range of mobility/ access related issues, including recommended- Car Parks Associated with Shopping Areas, Leisure, Recreation and places open- to the general public A minimum of open space for each employee who is a disabled motorist, plus 6% of the total capacity for visiting disabled motorists. standards for parking provision.
+It is considered appropriate that standards are in line with this guidance.